Cameron-Nann-Python/ibm-pytorch-projects/league-of-legends-classification-network/README.md

 # 🎮 League of Legends Classification Neural Network

 ## 📓 Overview
-This project examines the construction of a neural network with Pytorch to classify either or not a League of Legends match was won based on culminative player statistics.
+This project examines the construction of a neural network with Pytorch to classify whether or not a League of Legends match was won based on culminative player statistics.

 ## 📘 Getting Started
 1. Install VS Code and Anaconda Navigator